jufab/graphql-grpc-helidon/README.md

 Now, just implements this methods with your repository or DB access.

-For method "persons" in [PersonGrpcService](grpc-helidon/src/main/java/fr/jufab/grpc/service/PersonGrpcService.java) I implement it like that :
+For method "persons" in [PersonGrpcService](grpc-helidon/src/main/java/fr/jufab/grpc/service/PersonGrpcService.java), I implemented it like that :

 ```java
 @Override public void persons(QueryPerson request,